RasaHQ/algorithm-whiteboard-resources/README.md

 The entire project was too big to add here so we've created a seperate github repo which can be found [here](https://github.com/RasaHQ/crf-demo).

 The main file that we've changed, the `config.yml` file, can be found in the `crf` folder of this repo as well.
+There may be some online material that might help you appreciate some details.

+- The [implementation of CRF in Rasa](https://github.com/RasaHQ/rasa/blob/master/rasa/nlu/extractors/crf_entity_extractor.py#L44) directly in github.
+- Extra [maths](https://timvieira.github.io/blog/post/2015/04/29/multiclass-logistic-regression-and-conditional-random-fields-are-the-same-thing/) that details the similarity between CRFs and Logistic Regression

 #### Video 5: Letter Embeddings